 Fundamentally, there’s a lot to like about ALEAF stock.
 In my view, it has significant upside potential.
 However, due to the fallout among cannabis stocks, ALEAF stock was caught in the downdraft.

-Admittedly, ALEAF stock is an ultra-risky name so only risk-tolerant individuals need apply.
+Admittedly, ALEAF stock is an ultra-risky name so only those that can handle volatility need apply.
+However, shares appear to have found a support line recently, so they do entice.

 One of the benefits of full legalization in the U.S. is that it would give American companies opportunities they normally wouldn’t have.

 Fortunately for Charlotte’s Web (OCTMKTS:CWBHF), it is headquartered in Colorado, which has long been a green-friendly state.
-Coincidentally, CWBHF stock is one of the strongest marijuana stocks to buy this year, gaining 64% YTD.
+Coincidentally, CWBHF stock was one of the strongest marijuana stocks to buy up until late summer of last year.
+Since then, shares have taken a hit.

-Featuring a clean, wholesome image, the company has done an excellent job mitigating the stereotypical representation of the cannabis plant.
-That really helps toward evangelizing the benefits of CBD- and hemp-based treatments, bolstering CWBHF stock.
+For one thing, Charlotte’s Web presents a clean, wholesome image.
+The company has done an excellent job mitigating the stereotypical representation of the cannabis plant.
+That really helps toward evangelizing the benefits of CBD- and hemp-based treatments, potentially bolstering shares.

 Another tailwind is the product diversity.
-Many are curious about CBD, but they may not want to hit a bong.
+Many are curious about CBD, but they may not want to hit a bong or roll a joint.
 Charlotte’s Web offers consumables, oils and creams, facilitating the cannabis message innocuously.
-It’s a smart approach, one that has served CWBHF stock quite well.
+It’s a smart approach, one that could boost CWBHF stock this year.

 Ordinarily, beverage makers aren’t the best place to put your money.
 Competition is extraordinarily fierce, and minnows are easily swallowed up by the stalwarts in the business.
 But if you have some gambling funds you want to play with, take a look at Rocky Mountain High Brands (OTCMKTS:RMHB).

 Like the previous idea New Age Beverages, Rocky Mountain’s claim to fame is its hemp-infused drinks, specifically its energy drinks.
-The potential upside opportunity lies within its competitors’ ingredients, which are often sugar-saturated.
-Rocky Mountain drinks provide a clear consumer alternative, which might play out given favorable sentiment.
+The potential upside opportunity lies within its competitors’ ingredients, which are often saturated with sugar.
+Rocky Mountain drinks provide a clear alternative for health-conscious consumers, which could play out well given market sentiment.

-That said, I’m not entirely sold on RMHB stock.
-Currently, shares trade for less than a nickel.
-This of course raises eyebrows.
-If you acknowledge the risks ahead of time, though, RMHB just might surprise you.
+That said, you have to be very careful with RMHB stock.
+Currently, shares trade for less than 4 cents.
+This naturall raises eyebrows.
+If you acknowledge the risks ahead of time, though, RMHB just might surprise, especially since it appears to have bounced off a recent low.

 When I first wrote about 30 marijuana stocks to buy, 30 states allowed cannabis for medicinal purposes, while nine permitted recreational use.
-Now, 38 states have mixed marijuana laws, with 11 allowing recreational use.
+Now, 39 states have mixed marijuana laws, with 10 states plus the District of Columbia allowing recreational use.
 In short, the days of holding onto a draconian policy toward weed are coming to an end.

-Like many top marijuana stocks, ACAN stock has experienced substantial volatility this year.
-In addition, shares are barely holding above the dollar mark.
-But if the cannabis industry continues to grow — and all indications suggest that’s the case — AmeriCann’s business will remain relevant.
+Like many top marijuana stocks, ACAN stock experienced substantial volatility last year.
+Today, shares are well below the critical $1 mark, so risks abound.
+But if the cannabis industry continues to grow — and that’s not an unreasonable assumption despite some birthing pains — AmeriCann’s business will remain relevant.

 Because I’m listing Village Farms International (NASDAQ:VFF) in a list of marijuana stocks to buy, you might think the name is a double entendre.
 Surprisingly, though, that’s not the case.